WaelOGC/futureSelfapp/docs/02-page-structure.md

+**Title**: Page Structure
+**Status**: Draft
+**Version**: 1.0
+**Owner**: FutureSelfApp Team
+**Last Updated**: 2024-12-19
+**Applies To**: UI, Routing

+---

-# Page Structure: Future Self
+# Page Structure: FutureSelfApp

-This document outlines all planned pages for the Future Self web application.
+This document outlines all planned pages for the FutureSelfApp web application.
 Each page serves a specific purpose in the user journey and platform architecture.

 ## Public Pages

 ### Landing Page
 **Route**: `/`
 **Purpose**: Primary entry point for new and returning users.
-Introduces Future Self, explains value proposition, and guides users to sign up or log in.
+Introduces FutureSelfApp, explains value proposition, and guides users to sign up or log in.
 **Key Elements**:
 - Hero section with value proposition
 - Service overview